the-artinet-project/artinet-sdk/README.md

 #### Persistent Storage

-For storage, use our out of the box storage providers like `FileStore`.
+For Task storage, use one our simple storage providers like `FileStore`.
 Or implement the `Store` interface to create your own.

 ```typescript
 import path from "path";